vinniezhang/DOTW-final/README.md

 I want to create an immersive and calming interface in which the user can de-stress to, and because I’ve always personally found comfort in looking up at passing clouds and stars, my goal is to recreate my own digital impression of that experience.

-For my daylight scene, the animations I hope to mimic the floating of clouds, a flock of birds, and possibly additional flying objects (plane, leaves, balloons, etc).
+For my daylight scene, the animations I hope to mimic are that of floating clouds, a flock of birds, and possibly additional flying objects (plane, leaves, balloons, etc).

 For my sunrise/sunset scene, I’d like to have an animation of the sun rising/setting and also include clouds and a body of water, where users can cause ripples on its surface.